Károly Huszár

-Biography
+Early life

 Huszár was born on 10 September 1882 in Nussdorf on the outskirts of Vienna, the then capital of the Austro-Hungarian Empire.
 He was trained as a teacher, and from 1903 he participated in the activities of the Christian socialist peasant movements.

+Early career

 Between 1910 and 1918, he was deputy of the Christian National Party in the Hungarian Parliament and editor-in-chief of his publication, Néppart.
 He fought as a volunteer on several fronts during the First World War.
 In the cabinet of János Hadik, the last of the Kingdom of Hungary, he ephemerally assumed the Ministry of Education and Religions.

 After the establishment of the Hungarian Soviet Republic in March 1919, he was arrested; he was released later, and went into exile in Vienna.
 After the end of the Hungarian Soviet Republic, he took again the Ministry of Education and Religions in the government of István Friedrich, between August and November 1919.
 He was then one of the leaders of the Christian National Union Party (KNEP), the ruling party for most of the 1920s.